 - TSMTCperiod = MGRP and TCSI-RS < 0.5*TSMTCperiod

-- P is 1/(1- TCSI-RS /MGRP)* Psharing factor, when RLM-RS is partially overlapped with measurement gap and RLM-RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and TSMTCperiod = MGRP and TCSI-RS = 0.5*TSMTCperiod
+- P is 1/(1- TCSI-RS /MGRP)* 3, when RLM-RS is partially overlapped with measurement gap and RLM-RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and TSMTCperiod = MGRP and TCSI-RS = 0.5*TSMTCperiod

 - P is 1/{1- TCSI-RS /min (TSMTCperiod ,MGRP)}, when RLM-RS is partially overlapped with measurement gap and RLM-RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is partially or fully overlapped with measurement gap

-- P is 1/(1- TCSI-RS /MGRP)* Psharing factor, when RLM-RS is partially overlapped with measurement gap and RLM-RS is fully overlapped with SMTC occasion (TCSI-RS = TSMTCperiod) and SMTC occasion is partially overlapped with measurement gap (TSMTCperiod < MGRP)
+- P is 1/(1- TCSI-RS /MGRP)* 3, when RLM-RS is partially overlapped with measurement gap and RLM-RS is fully overlapped with SMTC occasion (TCSI-RS = TSMTCperiod) and SMTC occasion is partially overlapped with measurement gap (TSMTCperiod < MGRP)

-- Psharing factor is FFS

 If the high layer in TS 38.331 [2] signaling of smtc2 is present, TSMTCperiod follows smtc2; Otherwise TSMTCperiod follows smtc1.

-Editor’s Note: FFS definition of overlap between CSI-RS for RLM-RS and SMTC
+Note: CSI-RS for RLM is considered to be overlapped with SMTC occasion, if the CSI-RS is configured to be in the same OFDM symbols as SSB symbols to be measured, and on 1 data symbol before each consecutive SSB symbols and 1 data symbol after each consecutive SSB symbols within SMTC window duration

 Longer evaluation period would be expected if the combination of RLM-RS, SMTC occasion and measurement gap configurations does not meet pervious conditions.

 The values of Mout and Min used in Table 8.1.3.2-1 and Table 8.1.3.2-2 are defined as:

 - Mout = 20 and Min = 10, if the CSI-RS resource configured for RLM is transmitted with Density =3.

-Editor’s Note: FFS if requirement will be defined for the case where CSI-RS resource configured for RLM is transmitted with Density =1.
+- Mout = 25 and Min = 15, if the CSI-RS resource configured for RLM is transmitted with Density =1.